Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 ### 5/23

 Today I fixed a bug with my encoding program where duplicate characters in the second keyword were getting deleted.
 This was because Java’s TreeMap class does not allow for duplicate keys, but I fixed the error by modifying the characters of the keyword so that none were the same.
 I also researched the cipher's history, particularly how it was originally used and the key people involved, all information I plan to include in our presentation.

+### 5/24

+Began PRESENTATION.md today.
+I entered a lot of the information about the historical context surrounding the cipher, and played around with markdown, of course.
+There are some other parts of the history that I want to include, but I'll add those later in the presentation.

 ## Lana Jha